-Astrobe uses the latest 2011 Revision of the programming language Oberon.
-Its features allow you to develop efficient high- and low-level 32-bit native code ARM embedded software without having to use assembler or C.
+Astrobe uses the 2011 Revision of the programming language Oberon.
+Its features allow you to develop efficient high- and low-level 32-bit native code ARM embedded software without the complications associated with using assembler or C.

 Astrobe identifies many common programming errors at compile / link time before you even run your program; most others are automatically trapped at runtime.
 The system automatically identifies the point of failure by module name and source code line number so valuable time is not wasted chasing spurious side-effects.

 There are two different versions of Astrobe available.
 Refer to the relevant Feature Matrix for a summary of everything that is included in each package:

 Available Editions and Examples

 There are four different Editions of each version of Astrobe available - Evaluation, Starter, Personal and Professional.
 Download the free Evaluation Edition to try it out.

 Try the ready to compile and run Cortex-M3 source code examples and LPC2000 source code examples distributed with Astrobe - such as the example code for a simple LED-blinking program.
 The latest source code examples can be viewed and downloaded from the Astrobe forum.